 Where auditors identify that additional work is required because of local risks and circumstances in a body, the auditor may negotiate an increase to auditor remuneration by up to 10% of auditor remuneration.
-We will agree a timetable and expectations for the audit with management.
-Should additional audit requirements arise, due to delays or emerging areas of risk, we will raise these with management through the course of the audit and agree variations as appropriate, and report the final position to the Joint Committee within our Annual Audit Report.
+Should additional audit requirements arise we will raise these with management through the course of the audit and agree variations as appropriate, and report the final position to the Joint Committee within our Annual Audit Report.